 Often called the "New Front Door" to Nashville the Gateway Bridge gained the status of a memorial bridge to honor the 134,000 military service members that Tennessee sent to Korea.
 The bridge can be lit up in a range of colors to celebrate various events and is known as Tennessee's first through-arch structure.

-The Gateway Bridge was constructed to reconnect downtown Nashville to East Nashville after the closure of the Shelby Street Bridge.
-Closed in 1998 due to safety concerns, the Shelby Street Bridge was a main route for vehicles traveling into Nashville.
-The historic Shelby Street Bridge was first opened in the summer of 1909.
-Today it is a pedestrian bridge.
+The Gateway Bridge was created to reconnect downtown Nashville to East Nashville after the closure of the Shelby Street Bridge.
+Closed in 1998 due to safety concerns, the Shelby Street Bridge now a pedestrian bridge.